 Try to build out multiple topics within your article and create smaller articles that link back to the larger article to help build quality internal linking.

 Finally, make sure to grow your email list.
 It’s the perfect way to market to potential customers and upsell if you have multiple products.

 A newsletter subscription form is perfect for companies that help nurture a contact throughout the buyer’s journey.

-Ultimately, in the long run, it will work as one of your best performing sales channels; it develops brand loyalty, and overall improves customer experience with you as a business.
+Ultimately, it will work as one of your best-performing sales channels; it develops brand loyalty and improves customer experience.

 Forming partnerships is integral to your growth as a small business.
-How does it save you money as a small business, you may ask?
+You may ask how it saves you money as a small business.

-Well, creating partnerships with other startups cut costs and also increase your audience reach.
+Creating partnerships with other startups cuts costs and increases your audience reach.